-When the Company enters into research collaboration agreements with customers, both new agreements and amendments to preexisting agreements, these contracts typically include various promises to customers, both explicit and implicit.
+When the Company enters into research collaboration agreements with customers, both new agreements and amendments to pre-existing agreements, these contracts typically include various promises to customers, both explicit and implicit.
 As the Company's research collaborations normally relate to early-stage research and development for novel cell therapies, they often include services, licenses and other promises to customers that the Company has not previously provided.
 As such, when the Company enters into a new collaboration with customers, an assessment is performed to determine both what the explicit promises in the contract are, which may or may not be indicated by the pricing structure of the contract, and whether the contract contains any implicit promises to the customer.
-This assessment involves judgment about what the substance of the collaboration with the customer is, what goods or services the customer is ultimately engaging with the Company for and which of those goods and services are distinct in the contract of the contract.
+This assessment involves judgment about what the substance of the collaboration with the customer is, what goods or services the customer is ultimately engaging with the Company for and which of those goods and services are distinct in the context of the contract.

 The Company recognizes revenue as the identified performance obligations are satisfied, which occurs as the Company transfers the promised good or service.
 The Company transfers a promised good or services as the customer obtains control of the good or service.
 The nature of the performance obligation and the Company's promise to the customer will determine whether the performance obligation is satisfied, and therefore revenue recognized, over time or at a point in time.
 The Company recognizes revenue over time using a single measure of progress for each performance obligation that most faithfully depicts the Company's performance in transferring control of goods or services promised to the customer.
-This assessment requires judgement and involves consideration of both output and input methods to determine which measure is most appropriate for the performance obligations which are not expected to be settled in a short period of time, the timing of, and measure of progress for, when the Company satisfies performance obligations, can have a significant impact on how the Company recognizes revenue.
+This assessment requires judgement and involves consideration of both output and input methods to determine which measure is most appropriate for the performance obligation being satisfied.
+As the Company's collaboration agreements typically have multi-year terms or include performance obligations which are not expected to be settled in a short period of time, the timing of, and measure of progress for, when the Company satisfies performance obligations, can have a significant impact on how the Company recognizes revenue.